Help A Squaddie is a registered charity established to help provide accommodation and housing to veterans.

 Recovery is a journey, where individuals progress at different paces.
 Professional therapy, as well as identifying mechanisms to better cope with the condition, are the only way for anyone suffering with PTSD to get through the process of renewing their mind and transforming their lives.
 You learn to cope & live with the condition, to minimise its negative effect on your quality of life, but PTSD is always with you, no matter how minimal or severe your initial diagnosis.

-Joining the Veterans Raffle is a remote way that any individual can support the invaluable work of Help A Squaddie.
+For just £10 pcm, Joining the Veterans Raffle is a remote way that any individual can support the invaluable work of Help A Squaddie.
 PTSD is not going away, so make sure that Help A Squaddie have sufficient funds to remain operational too.